EventStore/documentation/docs/tutorials/Kafka_Sink.md

 ```
 :::

 ::: note
 Replace `your-kurrentdb-cluster-url` with the actual KurrentDB cluster URL.
+Do this in all following code snippets in this tutorial that contain `admin:password` and `your-kurrentdb-cluster-url`.
 :::

 If successful, you should see a JSON response displaying your Kafka Sink configuration, as shown in the example below: